-In Italy the Osteria is a mainstay for regional Italian cooking.
+In Italy, the Osteria is a mainstay for regional Italian cooking.
 Often locals frequent the Osteria.
 These restaurants are informal yet traditional.
 One such dining establishment is Trattoria Da Burde in Florence.
 Here not only did we get to sample the marvelous food but also it was paired with the wines from Castello Di Meleto.

-Burde was started in 1901 as a way station and has since developed into an Osteria and market.
+Burde started in 1901 as a way station and has since developed into an Osteria and market.
 Over the years the restaurant has expanded.
 Behind the retail front is a maze of dining rooms that add to the charm and ambiance of this eatery.

-This is a family owned osteria now in its 3rd generation.
-Two brothers Andre and Paolo Gori now run the restaurant.
+This is a family-owned osteria now in its 3rd generation.
+Two brothers Andre and Paolo Gori, now run the restaurant.
 One of the themes of the osteria is Pinocchio because the story by Carlo Collodi was written in the town of Pescia, which lies near very close to Florence and to Carlo’s place of birth, Collodi.
 Many of the Pinocchio’s adventures supposedly took place in and around Florence, therefore the Gori brothers felt it was an appropriate theme.

 It is the service that makes this osteria so special.
 One will definitely encounter an exceptional dining experience.
 You will not go away hungry, as the portions are large.
-For those with allergies the restaurant staff goes overboard to cater to your dietary needs.
+For those with allergies, the restaurant staff goes overboard to cater to your dietary needs.

 We sampled five wines from Meleto and the favorites were the reds.
 Beginning the tasting with a sparkling Sangiovese created in the classic method.
 This Spumante Rainero Brut Rosé is produced every couple of years.

 Both the Trattoria Da Burde and Castello Di Meleto are perfect examples of what both Florence and the Tuscany region have to offer in terms of wining and dining in a traditional style.
-The Castello Di Meleto Winery and Castle definitely be on the to do list for a future trip to Tuscany.
+The Castello Di Meleto Winery and Castle definitely be on the to-do list for a future trip to Tuscany.